nikll-xtend/classroom-attendance/README.md

 clone this repository

-The repository includes the Dockerfile and docker-compose.yml file.
+The repository includes the docker-compose.yml file.
 If Docker and Docker Compose are installed on your system, you can run the project using either Sail or standard Docker commands.
 Make sure your `.env` file is configured with a valid database connection, `.env.testing` for testing.

 ### Running with sail